 - Small number of servers to choose from

 - May need support assistance to locate the best server for each purpose

 Great Speeds:PrivateVPN is a good family choice that can connect 6 devices simultaneously.
 Great privacy and high speeds.
 It’s also capable with streaming sites like Netflix and is suitable for torrenting.
 Would prefer 24-hour chat support.
-30-day money back guarantee.
+30-day money-back guarantee.

 Read our full PrivateVPN review.

 Israel-based SaferVPN offers the privacy and security you need in an app and service that couldn’t be easier to use.
-A subscription nets you access to hundreds of servers in more than 30 countries.
+A subscription nets you internet access to hundreds of VPN server locations in more than 30 countries.
 That’s not a huge selection when compared to some competitors, but rest assured that our speed tests score SaferVPN far above average across the board.
 The company doesn’t record the contents of traffic or log IP addresses.
 Servers optimized for streaming can unblock a slew of streaming video sites in the US and UK.
 All connections are guarded by 256-bit AES encryption.

 Apps are available for Windows, MacOS, iOS, and Android.